Title: | Refitting and Spatial Analysis in Archaeology |

 g <- frag.simul.process(n.components=20, vertices=50, disturbance = .15) g <- frag.edges.weighting(g, layer.attr="layer") frag.layers.admixture(g, "layer")

-Returns the cohesion value of two stratigraphic layers (or any other type of archeological spatial units).
-Must be used after weighting the edges with frag.edges.weighting
+Returns the cohesion value of two archaeological spatial units (layers or any other type of spatial units).

 graph |